shsagir/play-area-sync/docs/limits.md

 **Scope**: Professional Apps

 **Description**: Each MySQL scaling comes with a fixed amount of maximum available MySQL index size [Professional](http://www.fortrabbit.com/specs-pro#mysql)).
 That is just a soft limit.
+When exceeding, either nothing happens or the App gets slower because the total available dedicated memory is exhausted depending on whether index memory exhaustion is caused permanently or by isolated event.

+## MySQL IOPS

+**Scope**: Professional Apps

+**Description**: MySQL IOPS is a soft limit.
+Exceeding it probably degrades performance for website delivery.

 ## Web storage